PacktPublishing/Deep-Learning-with-PyTorch-Lightning/README.md

-# -Getting-Started-with-PyTorch-Lightning
+# -Deep Learning with PyTorch Lightning
-Getting Started with PyTorch Lightning, Published by Packt
+Deep Learning with PyTorch Lightning, Published by Packt